drewkeating/programmable-powersupply/Readme.md

 See: `https://github.com/serialport/node-serialport`

-Hardware tested:<br />
+Hardware tested:

-  - Kiprim DC310S, which appears to be a re-branded OWON SPE3103.<br />
+- Kiprim DC310S, which appears to be a re-branded OWON SPE3103.
-  - Kiprim DC605S, which appears to be a re-branded OWON SPE6053.<br />
+- Kiprim DC605S, which appears to be a re-branded OWON SPE6053.

 ## Tech

-Node
+- Node
-Websockets
+- Websockets

 ## Instructions